brainlife/app-tractanalysisprofiles/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.43-blue.svg)](https://doi.org/10.25663/bl.app.43)

 # app-tractanalysisprofiles
 This service computes profiles of tensor (i.e. AD, FA, MD, RD) and/or NODDI (i.e. ICVF, ISOVF, OD) measures, and their inverse measures and corresponding standard deviations, over a user-specified number of nodes along segmented white matter fascicles.
-Based on user-input, it computes these profiles using either dtiComputeDiffusionPropertiesAlongFG_sd from Vistasoft, which weights streamlines based on their distance away from a central core of the fascicle (i.e. 'volume based'), or Compute_FA_AlongFG, which does not weight the streamlines and is appropriate for testing models involving streamline/fiber corssings (i.e. 'fiber based').
+Based on user-input, it computes these profiles using either dtiComputeDiffusionPropertiesAlongFG_sd from Vistasoft (, which weights streamlines based on their distance away from a central core of the fascicle (i.e. 'volume based'), or Compute_FA_AlongFG, which does not weight the streamlines and is appropriate for testing models involving streamline/fiber corssings (i.e. 'fiber based').
 EPS and PNG images of these profiles are created for the measures, and a .csv file is outputted containing all the measures and standard deviations for each segmented fascicle.

 ### Authors
 - Brad Caron (bacaron@iu.edu)